browserpass/browserpass-extension/README.md

 Due to the way browsers are implemented, browser extensions are only able to fill modal credentials (e.g. a popup for basic HTTP auth) for a website if the website in question has been opened by the extension.
 For this reason alone Browserpass contains functionality to open a URL associated with a password entry in the current or a new browser tab.
 However, please note that Browserpass is not intended as a bookmark manager.

-If you want Browserpass to handle modal authentication, you must open these websites using Browserpass.
+If you want Browserpass to handle modal authentication, you must open these websites using Browserpass with <kbd>Ctrl+G</kbd> or <kbd>Ctrl+Shift+G</kbd>.
 This will cause Browserpass to open the target site, and transparently intercept and fill the authentication request.
 You will not normally see a login popup unless the credentials are incorrect.

 ### Password store locations